wasmvision/wasmvision/README.md

 ### wasmVision Engine

+The wasmVision engine is a standalone binary application for Linux, macOS, or Windows that contains everything you need with no other dependencies.

-The wasmVision engine is written in the [Go programming language](https://go.dev/) using the [GoCV Go language wrappers](https://github.com/hybridgroup/gocv) for [OpenCV](https://github.com/opencv/opencv) and the [Wazero WASM runtime](https://github.com/tetratelabs/wazero).
+It is written in the [Go programming language](https://go.dev/) using the [GoCV Go language wrappers](https://github.com/hybridgroup/gocv) for [OpenCV](https://github.com/opencv/opencv) and the [Wazero WASM runtime](https://github.com/tetratelabs/wazero).

 See the [ARCHITECTURE.md](ARCHITECTURE.md) document for more details.